Chromatic Cyclotomic Extensions: Kummer Theory

 Having introduced the space of units of a commutative algebra, we can now further consider \emph{roots of unity}.

 \begin{defn}[Roots of Unity] Let $\cC\in\calg(\Prl_\add)$ and let $R\in \calg(\cC)$.
 For every $m\in\NN$, \begin{enumerate} \item We define the space of \textbf{$m$-th roots of unity} in $R$ by

-\item We say that an $m$-th root of unity $C_m\oto{\omega} R^\times$ is \textbf{primitive}, if $R$ is $m$-divisible (i.e. $m$ is invertible in $\pi_0R$), and for every $d$ which strictly divides $m$, the only commutative $R$-algebra $S$ for which there exists a dotted arrow rendering the diagram of connective spectra
+where $C_m$ is the cyclic group of order $m$. \item We say that an $m$-th root of unity $C_m\oto{\omega} R^\times$ is \textbf{primitive}, if $R$ is $m$-divisible (i.e. $m$ is invertible in $\pi_0R$), and for every $d$ which strictly divides $m$, the only commutative $R$-algebra $S$ for which there exists a dotted arrow rendering the diagram of connective spectra

 commutative, is $S=0$.
 We denote by $\mu_m^\prim(R) \sseq \mu_m(R)$ the union of connected components of primitive $m$-th roots of unity. \end{enumerate} By convention, a (primitive) $m$-th root of unity of $\cC$ is a (primitive) $m$-th root of unity of $\one_\cC$. \end{defn}